NTU Work Inspiration Scheme

-The NTU Work Experience Scheme offers students high quality, meaningful work experience placements.
-It has clear learning outcomes, gained through practical work based activities and an opportunity to see 'behind the scenes' at our institution.
+The NTU Work Inspiration Scheme offers students high quality, meaningful work experience placements.
+It has clear learning outcomes, gained through practical work-based activities and an opportunity to see 'behind the scenes' at our institution.
 The scheme engages students and helps to develop key skills, strengthening their ability to engage with work, higher education and beyond.

-All placements delivered through the NTU Work Experience Scheme are free of charge.
+Placements delivered through the NTU Work Inspiration Scheme are free of charge and scheduled throughout the year.
 All students receive support before, during and after the placement and there is a particular focus on skills development.

 How to apply

 The scheme is delivered as part of our widening participation initiative.
-Applicants must meet at least one of the following criteria:
+Applicants must be aged 16 or above and meet at least one of the following criteria:

 - be in receipt of the 16 – 19 bursary